jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 - A numbered `badge` in the `rightElement` of the item shows the number of services available.

 **Examples:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-with-tags-rating.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-with-tags-rating.jigx).